DarkGhostHunter/Preloader/README.md

 ]);
 ```

-This packages includes [Symfony Finder](https://symfony.com/doc/current/components/finder.html), so as an alternative you can pass a new Finder instance along with the files you want to exclude.
+This packages includes [Symfony Finder](https://symfony.com/doc/current/components/finder.html), so as an alternative you can pass a Closure receiving the Finder instance along with the files you want to exclude.

 ```php
 <?php